 When you first come into contact with us (which may be for a variety of reasons) we may collect your name and contact details for use by us and by our Partners.
 Other information we may collect from you will depend on the reason for the contact and these are detailed below.

-In respect of the Annual Return Form
+In respect of Annual Returns

 For accreditation*, training, employment or pension purposes: